Contribution Guide

 If adding features, or making changes, it is recommended to update or add tests and assertions to the appropriate test case class in test_pagerduty.py to ensure code coverage.
 If the change(s) fix a bug, please add assertions that reproduce the bug along with code changes themselves, and include the GitHub issue number in the commit message.

-To be able to rebuild the documentation and release a new version, first make sure you have make and pip installed in your shell environment.
+To be able to rebuild the documentation, apply formatting and release new versions, first make sure you have make installed in your local development environment, as well as [uv](https://docs.astral.sh/uv/) for dependency management.

 Maintaining Entity Wrapper Configuration